What is a wood destroying insects/organisms inspection?

 Your inspection may or may not have discovered wood-destroying organisms (WDO).

 If WDO were discovered, there are professionals that can treat and eliminate any problems.
-Although we do not recommend one pest control company over any other one, your inspector may know of some in your area.
+Although we do not recommend one pest control company over the other, your inspector may know of several in your area.

 A WDO inspection report is provided when a home or other structure is being sold and the mortgage lender or buyer requires the inspection as part of the transaction.

 *What does a WDO report tell a buyer?